pewalh/backup-ninja/README.md

     ]
 }
 ```
-The key file shall contain a 32 bit key.
+The key file shall contain a 32 byte key.
 You can generate it with e.g.
 ```
+import base64
+import os
-from cryptography.fernet import Fernet key = Fernet.generate_key()
+key = base64.urlsafe_b64encode(os.urandom(32))
 with open(key_path, 'wb') as f:
     f.write(key)
 ```
 Keep this key safe.
 If you loose it you can't restore the backup.
-(Don't keep the file together with the backup archive, or you loose the purpose of the encryption)
+(Store the key file at a different storage ideally, i.e. if you upload the files to cloud, store the key at another cloud storage or locally etc.)

 As the backup archive is encrypted locally (and the key is kept separate from the archive) the files can be uploaded to cloud backup without any easy way of breaking in to the files.